 For visitors that hope to spend a full day at the pumpkin patch, plan a weekend to stop by Patterson Farm and attend their annual Weekend Fall Fun on the Farm event.
 Another patch that’s close to Charlotte, Patterson Farm offers plenty to do for visitors of all ages.
 The youngest members of your family are sure to make a beeline for the farm’s playground, while the older ones may want to try their luck at the corn maze.

 Patterson Farm also offers a cow barrel train ride in addition to their standard pumpkin patch access.
-A $15 ticket lets you take part in these activities (plus a few more), though you’ll want to bring extra cash if you plan to purchase any pumpkins.
-Keep in mind the patch is only open on Saturdays and Sundays, closing at 6 p.m.
-The pumpkin patch is open Sep.
-25 – Nov.
-6.
+A $16.99 (online) or $19.99 (at the gate) ticket lets you take part in these activities (plus 40 more!), though you’ll want to bring extra cash if you plan to purchase any pumpkins.
+Patterson Farm hours run 12-5 PM Monday through Friday and 9 AM to 5 PM Saturday and Sunday.

 1261 Oakridge Farm Hwy., Mooresville, NC 28115

 You’ll need to plan your trip in advance, as reservations are required.
-Don’t forget to bring enough cash to cover your $12 ticket and any goodies you decide to purchase (such as dinner from the on-site food truck), as cards aren’t accepted.
+Don’t forget to bring enough cash to cover your $15 ticket and any goodies you decide to purchase (such as dinner from the on-site food truck), as cards aren’t accepted.
 Be prepared for photo opportunities, since you’ll want to stop by the farm petting zoo and take some adorable pictures.
-The patch is open for picking in October.
+The patch is open for picking starting September 30.